 5. Photos of the Ocean: Pearl Fisheries, British Colonialism and the Gulf of Manaar, Natasha Eaton

-6. When Times Were Strange: Water, Geology and Drawing in the Religious Imagination at Girar, 1855, Venugopal Maddipati
+6. Deep Time as Intimate Stranger: The Age of Water in the Religious Imagination at Girar, 1855, Venugopal Maddipati

-7. From Nallah to Nadi, Sewer to Stream: Urban Waterscape Research in India and the United States, James L. Wescoat Jr.
+7. From Nallah to Nadi, Stream to Sewer to Stream: Urban Waterscape Research in India and the United States, James L. Wescoat Jr.

 PART III.
 Materiality and Infrastructure, ca. 1950–2015